-Figure 5a and b show that when observing both the atmosphere and ocean, the SC 40-member ETKF and 4D-Var have similar accuracies for the atmosphere and ocean analyses, higher than SC 3D-Var.
-The 20-member ETKF with inflation performs similarly to the 40-member ETKF without inflation.
-For 4D-Var, applying more outer loops (i.e., three and four) and longer assimilation window lengths (i.e., 12 h) further reduces the analysis error (figures not shown here), consistent with the findings by Kalnay et al. (2007) and Yang et al. (2012).
-The CERA-like system with outer-loop coupling shows comparable performance to the SC 4D-Var and 40-member ETKF in this scenario.
+Figure 5 (a)-(b) shows that when observing both the atmosphere and ocean, the SC 40-member ETKF and 4D-Var have similar accuracies for the atmosphere and ocean analyses, higher than SC 3D-Var.
+The 20-member ETKF with inflation performs similarly to the 40-ember ETKF without inflation.
+For 4D-Var, applying more outer loops (i.e., 3 and 4) and longer assimilation window lengths (i.e., 12 hours) further reduces the analysis error (figures not shown here), consistent with the findings by Kalany et al. [2007] and Yang et al. [2012].
+The CERA-like system with the outer loop coupling shows comparable performance as the SC 4D-Var and 40-member ETKF in this scenario.